The typical Indonesia travel conversation always goes like this: “I am going to Indonesia.”

-No. Of course, 30 days are not enough for an archipelago with 20-thousand-odd islands.
+No. Of course, the 30 days of a normal Indonesian Tourist Visa on Arrival are not enough to explore an archipelago with 20-thousand-odd islands.

-In the Southeast Asian nation with the highest number of atolls and infinite ferry routes connecting them, spanning from the Indian to the Pacific Ocean, 30 days can't be enough for real exploring and adapt to unpredictable boat schedules.
+In the Southeast Asian nation with the highest number of islets and infinite ferry routes connecting them, spanning from the Indian to the Pacific Ocean, 30 days can't be enough for real exploring and adapting to unpredictable boat schedules.

-In our case, after returning from Europe to Asia with Scoot Air's ultra-cheap flight from Athens, we were planning to venture out by Pelni to West Papua, and from there backtrack all the way to Sulawesi or Borneo.
+In our case, after returning from Europe to Asia with Scoot Air's ultra-cheap flight from Athens, we were planning to venture out by Pelni to West Papua, and from there backtrack all the way to Sulawesi where, among other things, we visited the amazing Tangkoko National Park.
 We knew we needed the security of the most important asset for such a journey: time.

-Visiting Indonesia is easier than before: individuals of about 160 nationalities are now entitled to receive 30 days free visa on arrival, provided one has return flight tickets, in many air, sea and land ports across the country.
+Visiting Indonesia is easier than before: individuals of about 160 nationalities are now entitled to receive 30 days free Indonesian tourist visa on arrival, provided one has return flight tickets, in many air, sea and land ports across the country.
 But it only comes in a 30-day variation, and it’s not extendable.
-This is perfectly fine for a week-long vacation in Bali, for example.
+This is perfectly fine for a week-long vacation in Bali, or a visit to Java to bask in the glorious sunrise at Borobudur, for example.

-Otherwise, you can still land and pay 35$ for a 30-days visa which can be extended once while in the country, yet at the cost of visiting an immigration office multiple times.
+Otherwise, you can still land and pay 35$ for a 30-days Indonesian tourist visa which can be extended once while in the country, yet at the cost of visiting an immigration office multiple times.

-This post will explain what we did to get our 60-days Indonesian visa in Bangkok, Thailand.
+This post will explain what we did to get our 60-days Indonesian visa in the Indonesian Embassy of Bangkok, Thailand.

-Where to Apply for a 60-Days Indonesian Visa in 2017
+Where to Apply for a 60-Days Indonesian Tourist Visa in 2019

 We live in Penang, which has an Indonesian consulate, and one in which it was pretty straightforward to apply and get such visas.
 But of course, when our time to apply came nearer, Murphy’s Law applies and things must change: since August 1st, 2017, a new head of mission in Penang has made things more difficult, and now there’s apparently a “quota” of such visas issued.
 In practice, the majority of travelers who reported their experiences in online forums said they have been refused 60-days tourist visas from Penang since August 2017.